It probably comes as no surprise that there is truth to the saying "you are what you eat."

 The short answer is no, there is no such thing as vegan collagen powders.

-Vegan collagen or vegetarian collagen does not exist because the collagen used in powders and drinks is derived from the connective tissues of animals – for example, in beef, chicken, and pork.
+Vegan collagen or vegetarian collagen does not exist because the collagen used in powders and drinks is derived from the connective tissues of animals – for example, beef, chicken, and pork.
 There is, however, a marine alternative that is suitable for pescetarian-friendly diets, that has also been shown to be more effective and more sustainable than animal source collagen.

 And if you are following a wholly plant-based regime, have no fear, there are vegan collagen-alternative options for you!